You are listening to the Sean Hannity Radio Show podcast.

 It's the beginning of the end of this government takeover of health care.

-And now Mitch McConnell has spoken up.
+And now, Mitch McConnell has spoken up.

 I want to congratulate my colleague in the House of Representatives, you know, Speaker of the House, Paul Ryan.

-Nobody wants to hear this, but you have to understand reality and facts as they exist on the ground, and there were parliamentary obstacles.
+Nobody wants to hear this, but you have to understand reality and facts as they exist on the ground, and there were parliamentary obstacles, reconciliation, cloture, scoring as it relates to CBO, bird rule, all this.

-Now, with that said, it's just time for the Republicans to just do what they need to do, and just have you win the Senate, you get a 51 vote majority.
+Now, with that said, it's just time for the Republicans to just do what they need to do and just have, you win the Senate, you get a 51-vote majority.

 The Democrats, starting in 2013, decided to get rid of all civility in the U.S. Senate.

-Now, the President did say today that he is confident that the Senate will in fact pass a health care bill it'll go to conference and I assume that it will be passed eventually uh sign into law by the president.
+Now, the president did say today that he is confident that the Senate will, in fact, pass a health care bill.

-Anyway, here to go over what this means, what options now become available, free market options, buying across state lines, portability job to job, health care savings accounts, health care cooperatives, and I think I've become the biggest champion of them after I don't even know how I got to know poor Dr. Josh Umber, who probably hates me now, Atlas MD.
+And I think I've become the biggest champion of them after, I don't even know how I got to know poor Dr. Josh Umber, who probably hates me now, Atlas MD.

-Um I agree with the Vice President this is not everything we want.
+This is not everything we want.

-This is a real this is the beginning of the end of a government take over of health care.
+This is a real, this is the beginning of the end of a government takeover of health care.

-And the American people have suffered enough it has ravaged Americans to the tune of over six thousand dollars on average increases, which we were told we'd save twenty five hundred dollars a year, fewer options, millions losing their doctors and plans.
+It has ravaged Americans to the tune of over $6,000 on average increases, which we were told we'd save $2,500 a year.

-I think it's uh it's the right step.
+I think it's the right step.

-So we do need to move forward and the reality just like you said is we can't do everything we want.
+And the reality, just like you said, is we can't do everything we want.

-We won't get everything we want but we can't let perfect stand in the way of better.
+We won't get everything we want, but we can't let perfect stand in the way of better.

 And I think this opens the door to getting us to better.

-They acted one way and every time there was a show vote to repeal replace Obama we're there all sixty times and unfortunately the real conservatives that really meant what they said, you know, they actually had to put together the coalition on behalf of the leadership which I thought was lacking urgency and you know they got it done but I you know the the wrong people in my view are getting credit for it.
+And unfortunately, the real conservatives that really meant what they said, you know, they actually had to put together the coalition on behalf of the leadership, which I thought was lacking urgency.

 But that's a side note.